meghapsimatrix/simhelpers/README.md

 | Welch Two Sample t-test |        1.0 | \-0.0072504 |  0.0098140 | 0.0963144 | 0.0043984 | 0.0963669 | 0.0043896 | 0.3104303 |  0.0070702 |
 | Welch Two Sample t-test |        2.0 | \-0.0052789 |  0.0099083 | 0.0981735 | 0.0044486 | 0.0982013 | 0.0044465 | 0.3133709 |  0.0070946 |

-Below, we calculate the relative crtieria for the effect size estimates.
-Note that when effect size is 0, the relative measures cannot be calculated.
+Below, we calculate the relative criteria for the mean difference estimates.
+Note that when mean difference is 0, the relative measures cannot be calculated.

 ``` r
 welch_res %>%